Exclusive Offer: Enjoy Free CARA

 About the Social Interaction Anxiety Scale

-The SIAS is a clinically validated screening tool used by mental health professionals worldwide to assess social interaction anxiety.
+The SIAS is a clinically validated screening tool used by mental health providers worldwide to assess social interaction anxiety.

 What the Test Measures